javafadu/JVBookCenter_Back-end_Project/README.md

 # libraryapp
-This is a Java Spring Boot Project.
+This is a Java Spring Boot Project. <br>
 Spring Boot + JWT + PostgreSQL and JPA for storing and fetching user credentials
 ## Entities :